AlejandroALopez/AlejandroALopez/README.md

 ### Hi there 👋

-A Dartmouth computer science student, specializing in Full Stack development and always looking to learn new things.
+A new computer science grad from Dartmouth College, specializing in Full Stack development and always looking to learn new things.

 Personal Website: https://alejandroalopez.github.io/personal-website/